Ruthless overhaul: Arsenal reportedly land £51m DM, Partey to be offloaded?

 Is Zubimendi better than Thomas Partey?

-Thomas Partey has been a key figure for Arsenal since his arrival from Atlético Madrid in 2020, but injuries and contract uncertainties have cast a shadow over his long-term future at the club.
+Thomas Partey has been a key figure for Arsenal since he arrived from Atlético Madrid in 2020, but injuries and contract uncertainties have cast a shadow over his long-term future at the club.

 With Zubimendi coming in, Partey’s role in the squad looks increasingly limited, and as things stand now, his contract situation is still uncertain.